43ravens/NEMO_Nowcast/docs/architecture/scheduler.rst

 Scheduler
 *********

-The :ref:`Scheduler` is a long-running process that periodically checks the system clock and launches workers when their scheduled time to run is reached.
+The :ref:`NEMO_NowcastWorkerLaunchScheduler` is a long-running process that periodically checks the system clock and launches workers when their scheduled time to run is reached.
 It is intended for use only in special cases in which a worker's launch time depends on factors outside of the nowcast system (such as the availability of atmospheric forcing model product files).